atsushieno/aap-core/README.md

 ### AAP hosting API

 It is simpler than LV2.
-Similar to LV2, ports are connected only by index and no port instance structure at runtime.
-Even simpler,
+Similar to LV2, ports are connected only by index and no port instance structure for runtime (AAPPort is part of descriptor).

 - Types
   - `AAPHostSettings`